 Prime for Life

 The Prime for Life curriculum helps participants understand substance-use risk factors and how to make responsible choices.
-In a group setting, this two-session workshop includes a variety of interactive learning segments:

 - The effects of alcohol and THC on brain development